helenzhou6/digit-classifier/README.md

 - model service API
 Then run the script: `streamlit run src/digit_classifier/frontend/app.py` and it will create a localhost URL to view.

-#### To set up and start the docker container
-1. To build the docker image named 'frontend' run `docker build --file Dockerfile.frontend -t frontend .` (Change tag to `-t frontend:<tag>` if you want to add a tag)
-2. To run the built image, run `docker run -p 8500:8500 frontend` You should be able to see the app running here: http://127.0.0.1:8500

 ## Docker compose
-In order to bypass the above steps and just run the docker container, ensure docker-compose has been installed (`brew install docker-compose`).
-Then use `docker composer up` to get it up and running
+In order to bypass the above steps and just run several docker containers at once (namely the postgreSQL database docker, database API docker, model API docker and frontend docker), ensure docker-compose has been installed (`brew install docker-compose`).
+Then use `docker composer up` to get it up and running.
+See the entire end to end application on http://0.0.0.0:8500
 - If you are working on the code, in order to rebuild the images, run `docker compose down` then `docker-compose build <name of image to rebuild>`

+### To set up and start the docker container
+Starting individual docker containers is a bit redundant since they rely on connections to other docker containers.
+However leaving this here just for reference.
+1. To build the docker image named 'frontend/database/model' (delete as necessary) run `docker build --file Dockerfile.<frontend/database/model> -t <frontend/database/model> .`
+2. To run the built image, run `docker run -p <port number>:<port number> <frontend/database/model>` You should be able to see the app running here: http://127.0.0.1:<port number>

 ---